GithHayden/IQ-Riddle-Game/README.md

 ### Game Instructions
 1. Player/s enter a unique player name using a form and select start game.
-2. Player/s are then presented with a riddle to answer.
+2. Player/s are then presented with a riddle.
-3. Player/s enter an answer using a form and select submit.
+3. Player/s enter an answer using the form and select submit.
 4. If a player answers correctly, they are redirected to the next riddle.
 5. If a player answers incorrectly, their incorrect answer is stored and printed in an incorrect answers lists.
 The text area/form is then cleared so the player can guess again.
 6. If a player answers all riddles correctly, they are redirected to an end of game message.